-A while ago, I had to complete some kind of internship in order to study engineering at a university, so I chose to work on a construction site for 2 months.
+A while ago, I chose to work on a construction site for 2 months.

 It just so happened that the 2 months were July and August, the hottest months of the year and I spent most of my 11 work hours (excluding breaks) tying iron wire into the steel reinforcement on the rooftop in full exposure to the sun in a bent over position.

-I would have sweat like a pig, if I had remembered to bring some water, but I didn’t, so I didn’t.
+I would have sweat like a pig, if I had remembered to bring some water.

 Furthermore, I couldn’t understand a word the other guys were saying, because they were from some unidentified eastern european country.

-The work left my entire lower body sore for the entire internship.
-The fact that I couldn’t sleep longer than 3 hours a night didn’t help either.
+The work left my entire lower body sore for the entire time.
+The fact that I couldn’t sleep longer than 3 hours a night at first didn’t help either.

 In case you ever get stuck working on a construction site, here are some basic tips: